IP.Prefix (ip v2.1.3)

 Functions

-depending on whether the supplied address
+Returns true or false depending on whether the supplied address is

-contained within prefix
+contained within prefix.

-depending on whether the supplied inside
+Returns true or false depending on whether the supplied inside is

-completely contained by outside
+completely contained by outside.

-Generate an EUI-64 host address within the specifed IPv6 prefix
+Generate an EUI-64 host address within the specifed IPv6 prefix.

-Generate an EUI-64 host address within the specifed IPv6 prefix
+Generate an EUI-64 host address within the specifed IPv6 prefix.

 Returns the first address in the prefix.